 High-magnification imaging and analysis of natural and manufactured materials

-The Electron Microscopy and Microanalysis Unit provides facilities and support in advanced materials characterisation to students and researchers.
+The Electron Microscopy and Microanalysis Unit (EMMU) provides facilities and support in advanced materials characterisation to students and researchers.

 The unit has instruments for high-magnification imaging and analysis of the chemical and physical structure of natural and manufactured materials.